ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

  - #### A. Preparation
      - Copy the vendor provided update capsule image onto a storage device.
      - Prepare a version of the vendor provided update capsule that has been "tampered" with, for use in a negative test.
-Using a copy of the vendor provided update capsule, use the xxd command to modify the last byte of the image.
+Using a copy of the vendor provided update capsule, use the xxd command and a text editor to modify the last byte of the image.
      - Copy the tampered-with update capsule onto the storage device.
      - Enable the storage device containing the capsule images on the system under test.